MonsieurV/py-findpeaks/README.md

 [Documentation](http://octave.sourceforge.net/signal/function/findpeaks.html).
 [oct2py package](https://github.com/blink1073/oct2py).

-Use the Octave-Forge signal package `findpeaks` through the oct2py bridge.
+Use `findpeaks` from the Octave-Forge signal package through the oct2py bridge.

 Requires a complicated and not very efficient setup to be called from Python code.
 Of course, you will need an up-to-date distribution of Octave.